What is a company according to the GDPR? ECJ tightens calculation of fines

 The Vestre Landsret referred two key questions to the ECJ for a preliminary ruling:

-- Is the term "undertaking" in Art.
-83 (4) to (6) GDPR to be understood in accordance with EU competition law, i.e. does it include any economic entity regardless of its legal form?
+1. Is the term "undertaking" in Art.
+83 para.
+4 to 6 GDPR in accordance with EU competition law, i.e. does it include any economic entity irrespective of its legal form?

 Reading tip: ECJ ruling on GDPR fines - what discretion does a data protection authority have